WajahatRiaz/HandwrittenUrduCharacterRecognition/README.md

 ### E. Stochastic Gradient Descent (Modified Huber)
 Stochastic Gradient Descent (SGD) is a simple yet very efficient approach to fitting linear classifiers and regressors under convex loss functions such as linear SVM and logistic regression.
 Even though SGD has been around in the machine learning community for a long time, it has received a considerable amount of attention just recently in the context of large-scale learning.
 Strictly speaking, SGD is merely an optimization technique and does not correspond to a specific family of machine learning models.
 It is only a way to train a model.

+## 5. Results
+The results can be found in the documents folder.

 ## References